Skip to main content

 Chapter Six: Nemesis

 A widow was forgotten by society.
 It was both a boon and a curse.
-Kalyani managed to hide her face in her soiled Thaan draped around her sweaty body as she looked up at the horizon.
+Kalyani managed to hide her face in her soiled Thaan, draped around her sweaty body, as she looked up at the horizon.
 She had been walking for a day now, begging for food and water.
-She was sure her family did not survive the fire and attack.
-Whoever did it to them she was not sure they were wrong.
+She was sure her family did not survive the fire and the attack.
+Whoever did it to them, she was not sure they were wrong.
 The only people she shed tears for were Abhaya and Niranjan.
 She felt guilty about not feeling sad.
 But she was saved by God’s grace.
 Everything had a reason, and she needed to find hers.
-She was supposed to stay the night at one of the village gatherings of the Baishnavs chanting the names of Radha, Krishna and Chaitanya through the night.
+She was supposed to stay the night at one of the village gatherings of the Baishnavs, chanting the names of Radha, Krishna and Chaitanya through the night.
 There was chaos in the peace of the temple complex when she overheard about a fire in a police van.
-Alarmed, she stepped out of the premises to rush back home only to find the house in flames.
-She could see a group of men clad in dark clothes come out of the back door and as she hid behind the trees in the distant darkness her heart sank.
+Alarmed, she stepped out of the premises to rush back home, only to find the house in flames.
+She could see a group of men clad in dark clothes come out of the back door, and as she hid behind the trees in the distant darkness, her heart sank.
 Were they dacoits?
 Was her family dead?
 Kalyani cursed her will to live.
 She could not gather the courage to walk into the flames and check for life.
 Instead, she turned around, with the little Annas she had left tucked in the edge of her anchol and started walking.
 She had no idea where she was going or what was going to happen to her.
 She begged for water from people who shooed her away and for food when a kind Vaishnav gave her some.
 She was now at the edge of a pond on the outskirts of a village she did not know.
 She needed to find shelter quickly.
-It was summer but the storms could come any day.
+It was summer, but the storms could come any day.
 She could not live in the streets.
 Women her age were vulnerable.
 Kalyani said a soft prayer to her Lord and started walking again.
 She was suddenly startled by a cycle that zoomed past her and screeched to a halt.

 “Kalyani Didi?”
 Her heart skipped a bit as she looked up at the man saying her name.
 “Is that you?”

-“No.” She shook her head a little pale trying to place the man.
+“No.” She shook her head, a little pale, trying to place the man.
 Who was he?
 A smile curved his face,

 “Don’t you recognise me?
-How can you, we last met at your wedding.”
+How can you?
+We last met at your wedding.”
 He shook his head.
-Kalyani glowered a little then firmly shook her head.
+Kalyani glowered a little, then firmly shook her head.
 “I am not who you think I am.”
 The man looked at her suspiciously.

 “I know what happened, Kalyani Didi.
-I mean I don’t know every detail of it but…” he looked up to watch her turn back as she started walking.
+I mean, I don’t know every detail of it, but…” he looked up to watch her turn back as she started walking.
 “Wait.”

-“I am not…” Kalyani turned as he got down from the cycle and that was when she recognised him.
+“I am not…” Kalyani turned as he got down from the cycle, and that was when she recognised him.
 Naw Da… as Abhaya called him, Swadhin’s elder brother.
-He was almost her age and she had no idea why he was calling her Didi.
+He was almost her age, and she had no idea why he was calling her Didi.

 “Aren’t you Upendra Kaka’s son?”
-She raised her eyebrows stunned.
+She raised her eyebrows, stunned.
 He flashed a smile.

 “So you are Kalyani after all.”
 He made her look away.